artevelde-uas/canvas-lms-theme-dev/README.md

 This package provides the following functionality to make it easier to rapidly develop plug-ins:

+* **Default build script:** Provides a default zero config build script to compile your code.
-* **Webpack config:** Base Webpack configuration files that work out of the box (or can be extended).
+* **Webpack config:** Base Webpack configuration files that work out of the box (and can be extended).
+* **Webpack CLI:** Exposes the main Webpack CLI command.
-* **Server:** A server that can serve your code from your localhost so you don't have to re-upload it to Canvas every time it changes.
+* **DEV Server:** A server that can serve your code from your localhost so you don't have to re-upload it to Canvas every time it changes during development.

 ## Installation